abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-08-10-logistic-regression.md

   odds ratio for a variable represent how the odds change with unit change in variable keeping others constant. unit increase in weight increases odds of sleep apnea by 1.07 times which is 7%.
 Holds true at any given point of weight. probability and odds different
+- dependent variable is as bernoulli trial, P(S) = pand P(F) = 1-p
+- In logistic Regression, we are estimating unknown p for any given linear combination of independent variables
+- link to bernoulli to independent variables is called logit (natural log of odds ratio) = ln(p/(1-p))
+- Inverse logit - 1/1+e^-alpha => Sigmoid Curve (S curve)
+- Odds Ratio from Model (check this) Brandon Foltz video 4